Winter driving tips for motorists in the UK

 Battery and electrics

-Battery failure is the most common cause of winter breakdowns and the extra demand on it from lights, heaters and wipers take its toll.
+Battery failure is the most common cause of winter breakdowns as the extra demand on it from lights, heaters and wipers take its toll.

 If you don’t use your car for days at a time, it’s worth a regular overnight trickle charge to give the battery a bit of extra help.